aboarya/MIT-Intro-Algorithms-ProblemSets/README.md

 ## Document Distance

-The distance between two documents is calculated as the angle between the two word count vectors of each of the documents.
+The distance between two documents is calculated as the angle between the word count vector of each of the documents.
 The `python` implementation was provided as lecture supporting material and the `c++` is my port of it.

 The algorithm can be described as follows: